 What Is the Cinematic Point of View?

 However, the line between screenwriting and book-writing is not always so well-defined.

-Cinematic perspective, as its name suggests, is a narrative point of view meant to simulate the experience of watching a movie.
+Cinematic perspective, or cinematic point of view,as its name suggests, is a narrative point of view meant to simulate the experience of watching a movie.
 Think of it like this: your book is a camera and boom mic trained on your characters, reporting everything they say and do—but not what they think.

 This unusual viewpoint crops up most in thrillers or political dramas with multiple simultaneous storylines, globe-hopping plots, big set-piece action scenes, or tons and tons of characters… essentially, stories with “cinematic” scope.
 Having one POV character follow the bead of the action all over the place might seem jarring for your reader, but with a cinematic perspective, catching up on what’s going on is as simple as moving the “camera” to a new location.